-To help foster communication between students, I've created a discussion forum on Quercus.
-This forum should also be the first place you go when you have questions about course material.
+To help foster communication between students, I will post weekly discussion forums on Quercus.
+These forums should also be the first place you go when you have questions about course material.
 Please feel free to use this space as our virtual classroom and post requests for clarification on the reading; these posts are valuable because they may echo many people's concerns.
 Remember, however, to respond to questions as well as this will enhance the classroom experience and create a self-sustaining internet community.